 My husband and I both grew up with Santa Claus visiting our houses on Christmas Eve.

 Granted, he did things a little differently for both of us.
-Santa always wrapped my presents and had them under he tree.
+Santa always wrapped my presents and placed them under he tree.
+As well, he filled stockings with all kinds of trinkets.
 Santa left my husband’s presents unwrapped and piled in front of the tree.

-We both have good memories of believing in Santa Claus and were not traumatized when we realized that he was not real.
+We both have good memories of believing in Santa Claus and were not traumatized when we realized that he is not real.

 We never felt lied to or duped.
 Neither of us ever doubted the existence of Jesus because our parents had told us that Santa was real.
 We never felt our parents were being dishonest.